nithyaramakrishnan/data-shield/convert.md

   ```
   {: codeblock}

-6. Save the following template as `app.json` and make the required changed to fit your application's certificate requirements.
+6. Save the following template as `app.json` and make the required changes to fit your application's certificate requirements.

   ```json
   {